 $115 – $1,000 Deductible with 50% coinsurance

 This particular HCC plan offers a $2 million lifetime cap with prescription, office visit and major medical coverage.
 It is not a permanent alternative to a Marketplace or off-Exchange plan, but it is a legitimate and reputable option if Open Enrollment is missed.
+Generally, selecting the major medical option is the most cost-effective choice.

 Are Limited Benefit Plans A Good Idea?